-We implement the compared algorithms presented in Section VI-B using C++.
-We consider a fully-flexible EON using Nobel Germany topology (17 nodes and 26 links) from the SNDlib Repository (available at http://sndlib.zib.de).
+Germany topology (17 nodes and 26 links) from the SNDlib Repository (available at http://sndlib.zib.de).
 Each EON link has 4THz spectrum bandwidth divided into 160 slots of 25GHz.
 To emulate a live EON, we develop a discrete event simulator.
 The simulator loads the EON with VNs by simulating VN arrival and departure events and allocating and releasing spectrum slots to virtual links accordingly.
-In our simulator, VN arrival rate follows a Poisson distribution with varying means (20-30 VNs per 100 time units) and VN life time is exponentially distributed with a mean of 100 time units.
+In our simulator, VN arrival rate (VNR) follows a Poisson distribution with varying means (4-20 VNs per 100 time units) and VN life time is exponentially distributed with a mean of 500 time units.
 The number of VNodes vary from 2 to 6 and number of VLinks vary from 3 to 15 (randomly chosen).
 When a VN arrives, the simulator embeds the VN using the algorithm proposed in [8].
 This simulator generates snapshots of the EON's current occupation at different time instances in which a varying number of VNs are embedded.
-To analyse the performance of the compared algorithms, we take different snapshots of the EON at different utilizations (varying from 30% to 60%).
+To analyse the performance of the compared algorithms in terms of RMSF reduction, we take different snapshots of the EON at different utilizations (varying from 30% to 60%).
 For each network utilization, we pick five random snapshots.
 For each snapshot, we independently run the compared variants five times and take the output of the run that achieves the best defragmentation.
 Finally, we report the average (with maximum and minimum as errorbars) of the best performances of each five different snapshots.